 "While seeing advanced disease is important for our education as internists, so is learning how to implement screening and preventive measures in the community.
 Montefiore excels on both fronts."

 Image: Third-year and first-year residents discuss their patients following noon conference.
 Residents rotate together as part of the firm system.

-During all 3 years of their training, house staff remain in the same firm, working alongside the same peers and medical service leaders.
-Each firm rotates together during the year through our general medical and specialty wards and intensive care units.
-Thus, each firm is something of a community in which peer and resident-faculty relationships benefit from continuity.
-At the same time, residents also draw on the guidance and expertise of the entire attending staff, including faculty in all subspecialties, who are available to all firms.
+During all three years of training, residents remain in the same firm, working alongside the same peers and firm-specific faculty members.
+Each firm rotates together through the general medical and specialty wards, and attends the same clinic site as teams.
+Thus, each firm is a community in which peer and resident-faculty relationships benefit from continuity, close supervision, mentoring, and camaraderie.
+In the intensive care units and elective months, as well as during other rotations, residents work across firms, allowing them to establish relationships with all of the residents in the program and to draw on the guidance and expertise of the entire faculty who are available to and work with all firms.